aidos-lab/curvature-filtrations/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2210.00069-b31b1b.svg)](https://arxiv.org/abs/2301.12906) ![GitHub contributors](https://img.shields.io/github/contributors/aidos-lab/CFGGME) ![GitHub](https://img.shields.io/github/license/aidos-lab/CFGGME)

-This is the official repository for the NeurIPS 2023 paper: [Curvature Filtrations for Graph Generative Model Evaluation](https://arxiv.org/abs/2301.12906)
+This is the official repository for the NeurIPS 2023 paper: [Curvature Filtrations for Graph Generative Model Evaluation](https://arxiv.org/abs/2301.12906).

+We provide a new method for comparing graph distributions that _does not_ rely on Maximal Mean Discrepancy (MMD), which has been shown to have some [drawbacks](https://arxiv.org/abs/2106.01098).
+Our method combines **discrete curvature** on graphs and **persistent homology** to build expressive descriptors of sets of graphs that are _robust_, _stable_, _expressive_ and support _statistical tests_.
+When using our measures in practice, we highly reccomend selecting a filtration based on **Ollivier Ricci** curvature.

 Please consider citing our work!